deephaven/deploy/Create-VM-Image.md

         gcloud config set compute/zone us-central1-a
 ```

-#Setup up project name and zone as environment variable as well
+# Setup up project name and zone as environment variable as well

 ```
 export PROJECT_ID="YOUR_PROJECT_NAME"
 export ZONE="us-central1-a"
 ```

-#2.
-Run below command in the cloud shell which will create a GCP vm
+# Run below command in the cloud shell which will create a GCP vm

 You need to replace the PROJECT_ID and PROJECT_NUMBER in the below command: